gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Use this API to list all the categories.
-You can also filter the categories by department.
+Retrieves a list of all available product categories.
+Also filter the categories by department.

 *Returned Response:*